 Face to face modules occur at a set time and place and often require a minimum number of learners to be run.
 Online modules are more flexible and can accommodate unlimited numbers.
 The online part of the learning is mostly self-guided.
 What this means for you as a learner is that you have more choice, but greater responsibility.
 Self-guided means you set the pace and choose how and when to complete readings, videos and activities.
 Self-guided also means you are responsible for checking your answers against our model answers or feedback.

-In face to face delivery the content is provided through a series of workshops while online the content may be provided in a series of units.
-The workshops and units are comparable – for example in module B401 workshop 1 is comparable to unit 1 online.
+In face to face delivery the content is provided through a series of workshops while online the content may be provided as a course with sections that are comparable to the face to face workshops.
+For example in module B401 workshop 1 is comparable to section 1 online.

 The skills required are basic – If you can look up a website, use a google search, send an email, understand what download or upload a file means, use a smart phone you will have the skills to use the IQualify online platform.
 If you have used internet banking, Trade Me, or an online account such as my MSD or similar you will be skilled enough.
 There are support pages and ‘help’ built into the online platform.